canonical-ols/snapstore-snap-docs/docs/how-to/trouble.md

     sudo enterprise-store config proxy.cache.size=4096  # in mb

+The Enterprise Store can be scrubbed from a system using

+    sudo snap remove enterprise-store --purge

+Confirm that data is removed:

+    sudo snap saved enterprise-store

+If there are any snapshots for enterprise-store, remove them manually:

+    sudo snap forget <Set-number>

+**Note:** Without the `--purge` flag snapshots will be kept for 31 days.

 ## Moving to a new hostname

 If you need to move the enterprise-store to a new hostname, you can do: